Lawmakers call for safety measures on Southern State

 Brooks and Solages said they are waiting for the results of a study undertaken by the New York State Department of Transportation on the Southern State Parkway to provide additional information and recommendations that can be used to increase safety.

-The study looked at whether signage at entrance and exit ramps were adequate to deter incidents of wrong way driving.
+The study looked at whether signage at entrance and exit ramps was adequate to deter incidents of wrong way driving.

 "The study confirms that the countermeasures in place meet or exceed national engineering standards for deterring such incidents," Morrissey said in an email.
 "The report also concluded, however, that incidents of wrong way driving during the study period were 100% attributable to impaired driving."